 Whether it’s formal wear, jeans or a hoodie you haven’t worn in a while, donate your seldom (or never) used clothing to those in need—and clean out some closet space in the process!
 Create the Good’s guide to holding a coat drive can get you started with those bulky winter coats, and you can get further tips from One Warm Coat.

 For all other items, reach out to your local shelter, community outreach center, school, church or thrift store to see if, when and how they organize clothing drives.
 You can locate shelters through Helping the Needy or Network of Care’s mobile apps or Shelter Listings.
-Or check in with the Salvation Army or the Big Brother Big Sister Foundation to schedule a pickup or find a drop box near you.
+Or check in with the Big Brother Big Sister Foundation to schedule a pickup or find a drop box near you.

 What about those old suits, skirts and prom wear?
 Find them a new home through CareerGear, Dress for Success, or the Cinderella Project.

 Spare pots and pans Household goods and personal care items don’t last forever—so they’re always in need.
 Have extra toothpaste, deodorant, shampoo, dishes, baby wipes or cookware taking up space in the house?
-The Salvation Army, the Red Cross, Habitat for Humanity and Goodwill all accept household goods—but be sure to check in with their donation guidelines first.
+The Red Cross, Habitat for Humanity and Goodwill all accept household goods—but be sure to check in with their donation guidelines first.
 You can also check in with Donation Town for tips on donating, lists of commonly accepted items or to schedule a pickup.

 Learn Before You Give

 For your donations to do the most good, it helps to do some research before you choose a charity.
 And Create the Good’s Guide to Smart(er) Giving can help get you started.
 CharityWatch and Charity Navigator are two nonprofits that evaluate charities based on financial health, accountability and transparency.
 Consult their top charity lists to help you pick a worthy home for your clothing, food and household goods.